 Fr.
-O’Connor, who is a priest of the Diocese of Kerry and teaches in the Pontifical Angelicum University in Rome, made his comments in The Irish Catholic newspaper this week, just days before Halloween.
+O’Connor, who is a priest of the Diocese of Kerry and teaches in the Pontifical Angelicum University in Rome, made his comments in The Irish Catholic newspaper in 2021, just days before Halloween.

 He told the publication: “We’re supposed to be celebrating the Feast of All Saints’ [November 1] and we have the kids dressed up as demons and devils and witches and things like that – the very opposite.
 It shows a complete betrayal of the Christian faith, on this particular point.”

 O’Connor said children should dress as saints, insisting “it would give real meaning.”

 He continued: “Certainly, have Halloween parties, but have them centered on the saints.
 I would expect Catholic schools to give the lead in that respect.

 “There’s great room for imagination, you take at Christmas, the school will have a little play centered on the nativity, and the kids love dressing up as shepherds, the three kings, and all the rest of it.
 The same way you could have a party centered on the saints.”

 He added: “I would say certainly make a big thing of Halloween and have a great party but be celebrating the saints instead of the demons.”

 That same day, O’Connor’s letter to the editor of the Irish Catholic was published, which reads: "The word ‘Halloween’ means the eve of the feast of All Saints.